cadu-leite/merge2pdf/README.rst

 - You may point errors the best way you can, on the repository
 - Send some code the way you can (Don't think to much, just sent it!)

+this project is hosted at github - `merge2pdf repository`_

 -------------------------------------------------------------------------------